f-person/git-blame.nvim/README.md

 ```

 #### Highlight group
-Which Highlight group to use for the virtual text.
+The highlight group for virtual text.

 Default: `Comment`